mmccoyd/hillside_dactyl_shield/README.md

 ## Firmware

-These breakouts were used to create the Hillside Dactyl 50, so its [ZMK firmware xxx] should be a helpful starting point when creating similar Dactyls.
+These shields were used to create the Hillside Dactyl 50, so its [ZMK firmware xxx] should be a helpful starting point when creating similar Dactyls.